aprilW0829/FemXpress/README.md

 ...will produce four barcode-SNP matrix files in the subdirectory ./FemXpress/result, result_matrix4.csv is the final matrix for FemXpress inference input that based on the SNP sites that are preserved under the strictest and most credible condition.

-Step 2 : run FemXpress using the barcode-SNP matrix obtained in the previous step.For instance:
+### Step 2 :
+Run FemXpress using the barcode-SNP matrix obtained in the previous step.For instance:
 ```
 $ python FemXpress_2.py --help
 usage: FemXpress_2.py [-h] [-m MATRIX] [-a ANNOT] [-v]